lef237/gin-mcs/README.md

-# gin-mvs
+# gin-mcs

 A simple Todo application built with Go and Gin

-Model, View, Service (MVS) architecture.
+Model, Controller, Service architecture.

 Separate the router file and call it from `main.go`.